gratejames/Ghost/Docs/Kernel.md

   2 byte size of file

 File Page:
-  Page number of remaining file date, or 0
+  Page number of remaining file data, or 0
   Date...